garfix/nli-go/doc/remarks.md

+# 2020-09-14

+Started the application 'expressions', because I am reading about [SEMPRE](https://github.com/percyliang/sempre/blob/master/TUTORIAL.md) and I wanted to know what the expressions example looked like in NLI-GO.

+# 2020-09-13

+Interaction 18:

+    Q: Which cube is sitting on the table?
+    A: The large green one which supports the red pyramid

+Winograd: "Ordinarily the system would be satisfied with calling this 'a big green cube', but since we asked 'which cube' it has to be more specific in naming it.
+The use of substitute nouns (such as 'one') and pronouns in answers makes the discourse more natural."

 # 2020-09-12

 Made the nli app more prominent, separated it from the web-app for clarity, and extended the documentation on the main README.